cityofaustin/Residential-Permitting/_projects/shed.md

 > ###### How do I find out if I'm in a floodplain?
 >
-> Using your address, you can check whether or not your property is in a floodplain at [austintexas.gov/floodpro/](austintexas.gov/floodpro/)&nbsp;by clicking "I want to..." then "find floodplain information."
+> Using your address, you can check whether or not your property is in a floodplain at [austintexas.gov/floodpro/](austintexas.gov/floodpro/).
 >
 >
 > If your Flood Zone says “Flood Zone: X,” then you DO NOT live in a floodplain.